palantus/sitecore/README.md

 ### Add components to user profile page

 Create a component in a file called `user-profile-XXXX.mjs` in your mod and it will be shown on the user profile page.
 Note that it must export a property called `name` which contains the custom element name that should be used.

+### Add icon to the top-right of the page

+Create a component in a file called `topbar-XXXX.mjs` in your mod and it will be shown to the left of notifications.
+Set the attribute `page` to a component to show in the rightbar (similar to user and notifications).
+The value should exist as a component at path `/pages/rightbar/<page>.mjs`.
+Note that it must export a property called `name` which contains the custom element name that should be used.